Ridgway Adventure · "Stretch, don't cruise"

 The experiences on the mountain and on 'survival island' are reviewed as a team with Mark and Rebecca.
 Lessons learned in this environment are applicable in any walk of life and the school staff who come with the pupils see it as no coincidence that the young people who come in Year 9 and 10 go on to hold positions of responsibility in later years at the school.

 » See a news page story from St John's trip to Ardmore in 2016

 Pupils take part in The John Muir Discovery Award, an environmental award scheme focused on wild places.
 It encourages awareness and responsibility for the natural environment and is a great way for pupils to review their experiences focusing on ‘discovery, exploration, conservation and sharing’.
 They write and draw in a record book and receive a certificate at the end of the course.
 We promote conservation of water and power, as we supply our own and encourage students not to waste food.

-Nick Haddock MBE MA, Headmaster, St. John’s, Leatherhead
+Nick Haddock MBE MA, former Headmaster, St. John’s, Leatherhead

 During their course, pupils complete the John Muir ‘Discovery’ Award.
 For more details, see the JMA website.